How to Select the Best Italian Language Schools in Italy

 My wife and I spent two weeks in Siena studying Italian and had a great time—but considered it more of a lark than a serious effort at learning to communicate.
 Since then our affection for Italy has

-deepened with each trip we make and in 2004 we decided to take the plunge and spend eight weeks in an intensive immersion course to develop our language skills.
+deepened with each trip we make and we decided to take the plunge and spend eight weeks in an intensive immersion course to develop our language skills.

-We knew we wanted to return to Siena, thus limiting our choices of schools Since we had had such a wonderful experience in Siena in 1999 at the Dante Alighieri school, we decided to return there in February of 2005.
+We knew we wanted to return to Siena, thus limiting our choices of schools.
+Since we had had such a wonderful experience in Siena at the Dante Alighieri school, we decided to return there years later.
 Moreover,

 their prices were very competitive and their intensive program fit our schedule perfectly.

 In making the right decision about a long-term language study program you might want to consider the following questions: